 Most important to remember, the people of Bangladesh – throughout the villages – are simple, welcoming people who are wonderful hosts and happy to welcome visitors to their country.

 As a Muslim country, Bangladesh has a very limited nightlife, but there’s plenty to do, see, buy, and experience during the day.
 Bangladesh offers an exceptional travel experience; one in which visitors can comfortably explore the many hidden wonders around every corner.
-Bangladesh opens its arms and hearts to visitors and, for those who are willing; there is great reward in the journey.
+Bangladesh opens its arms and hearts to visitors; and for those who are willing, there is a great reward in the journey.